 Lets assume, you’re setup for a blind date!

 How would your prep be like?
-Obviously your first thoughts will be looking good in order to impress your date on that first night out.
+Obviously your first thoughts will be looking good to impress your date on that first night out.
 Right?
-Ohhh let me not go off track!
+Oh, let me not go off track!
 The same applies to a startup or any organization in particular, we all do superb branding with a main intention of making that first impression count and stick.

 Ok!! so why even bother?

-Let me outline a few personal thoughts about the objectives of a good brand;
+Let me outline a few personal thoughts about the aims of a good brand;

 - Creates a bond between the startup and the target audience.